Funding Critical Health Services for Animals In Need (Massachusetts)

 The Fund’s mission is to end animal homelessness in Massachusetts and to support local animals in need.
 Administered by the Massachusetts Department of Agricultural Resources, the Fund is primarily funded by the voluntary tax check off (Line 33f) on the Massachusetts resident income tax form.
 Allocating funds in the state budget will increase the Fund’s capacity to help animals in need.

-The Animal Legal Defense Fund thanks Representative Phillips and Senator Velis for filing these amendments.
-We are grateful to Speaker Ronald Mariano (D-3rd Norfolk), Senate President Karen Spilka (D-2nd Middlesex & Norfolk), House Ways and Means Chairman Aaron Michlewitz (D, 3rd Suffolk), and Senate Ways and Means Chairman Michael Rodrigues (D, 1st Bristol & Plymouth) for their leadership during the budget process.
-We appreciate the many advocates who contacted their legislators in support of these amendments and the many legislators who co-spored them.
+The Animal Legal Defense Fund thanks Representative Phillips and Senator Velis for their leadership in filing these amendments.
+We are grateful to Governor Charlie Baker as well as Speaker Ronald Mariano (D-3rd Norfolk), Senate President Karen Spilka (D-2nd Middlesex & Norfolk), House Ways and Means Chairman Aaron Michlewitz (D, 3rd Suffolk), and Senate Ways and Means Chairman Michael Rodrigues (D, 1st Bristol & Plymouth) for their support during the budget process.
+We appreciate the many advocates who contacted their legislators in support of these amendments and the many legislators who co-sponsored them.

 Co-sponsors of House Budget Amendment #433, filed by Representative Ted Phillips, include Representatives Adam J. Scanlon (D-14th Bristol); Marcos A. Devers (D-16th Essex); Brian M. Ashe (D-2nd Hampden); Lindsay N. Sabadosa (D-1st Hampshire); Mathew J. Muratore (R-1st Plymouth); Paul W. Mark (D-2nd Berkshire); Bradley H. Jones, Jr. (R-20th Middlesex); Tommy Vitolo (D-15th Norfolk); Hannah Kane (R-11th Worcester); Paul F. Tucker (D-7th Essex); Tram T. Nguyen (D-18th Essex); Angelo J. Puppolo, Jr. (D-12th Hampden); Jack Patrick Lewis (D-7th Middlesex); Paul McMurtry (D-11th Norfolk); Daniel Cahill (D-10th Essex); Angelo L. D’Emilia (R-8th Plymouth); Frank A. Moran (D-17th Essex); Tackey Chan (D-2nd Norfolk); Vanna Howard (D-17th Middlesex); Steven G. Xiarhos (R-5th Barnstable); Antonio F. D. Cabral (D-13th Bristol); James K. Hawkins (D-2nd Bristol); Peter Capano (D-11th Essex); and Natalie M. Higgins (D-4th Worcester).